 506b: A 506b offering, under Regulation D, allows companies to raise an unlimited amount of capital from investors that they have a pre-existing relationship with.
 506b offerings do not allow for the public advertisement of selling securities.

-506c: A 506c offering, also under Regulation D rules, allows for the raising of an amount of money and permits advertising publicly on avenues such as social media, email, networking face to face etc. Unlike the 506b rule, in a 506c one does not have to have a pre-existing relationship with any investor to solicit funding from them.
+506c: A 506c offering, also under Regulation D rules, allows for the raising of an amount of money and permits advertising publicly on avenues such as social media, email, networking, etc. Unlike the 506b rule, the 506c does not require a pre-existing relationship with any investor to solicit funding from them.

 REITs and Real Estate Funds

 Prospectus.com’s team assists with general real estate projects, including drafting needed documents such as a prospectus, or conducting research under a feasibility study, or setting up real estate investment trusts, or a REIT.
 Whether you are seeking to list your real estate fund or REIT securities or raise private placement capital to fund construction or development, our securities attorneys can assist.
 From the registration process of funds or REITs, to the tax implications, as well as for foreign investment, such as under the EB5 program, there is not an aspect of the real estate market we cannot help solve.
 Prospectus.com’s staff and attorneys work one-on-one with real estate developers, investors, brokers, dealers, banks and market participants to ensure that any real estate transaction is undertaken under the correct securities regulations, ensuring compliance all the while saving time and resources.

 Reach out to Us